dstanesc/FluidPatterns/apps/dynamic-property-comparative/README.md

-# Comparative Binding Evaluation
+# Comparative Performance Binding Evaluation

 Based on the conclusions from [Array Slice Property Data Binder](../array-slice-property-binder) and [Array Slice Property Data Binding](../array-slice-property-binding) investigation we believe is important to validate the scalability characteristics of the two categories of solutions.
 However this is NOT a exhaustive benchmark, but just an attempt to sketch the performance and scalability trend lines.
-Therefore the absolute value of the presented results is more or less irrelevant (as has to do a lot with the test heuristics).
-More meaningful is the ratio between the result values obtained in similar test conditions for `Path` and `Type Binding`
+The absolute value of the presented results is more or less irrelevant (as has to do a lot with the test heuristics).
+More meaningful to interpret is the ratio between the result values obtained in similar test conditions for `Path Binding` and `Type Binding`

 # Vocabulary

 - __Path Binding__ - refers to the ability to listen for _insert, modify, remove, etc._ Property DDS data changes __by registering absolute navigation paths__ via the [DataBinder](https://github.com/microsoft/FluidFramework/blob/main/experimental/PropertyDDS/packages/property-binder/src/data_binder/dataBinder.ts) interface.
 - __Type Binding__ - refers to the ability to listen for _insert, modify, remove, etc._ Property DDS data changes __by registering type specific [Data Binding](https://github.com/microsoft/FluidFramework/blob/main/experimental/PropertyDDS/packages/property-binder/src/data_binder/dataBinding.ts) artifacts__

+# TL;DR

+The data binding infrastructure is an impressive piece of software with outstanding performance characteristics in its both incarnations: `Type Binding` and `Path Binding`.
+Scalability is bound to the available memory. `Type Binding` is not impacted at all by the size of the _Property Tree_. `Path Binding` displays a slight deprecation as the _Property Tree_ gets bigger.
+Please read further for more details.

 # Theoretical considerations